Skip to content

 Common Snapshot Synchronization Error Messages Explained

-The VergeOS platform provides a feature known as Site Syncs to replicate a copy of a cloud snapshot.
+The VergeOS platform provides a feature known as Site Syncs to replicate a copy of a system snapshot.

 For more information on Snapshots and Site Syncs, refer to our Product Guide on Sync Configuration.